cfinst/cfinst.github.io/_modals/intro.md

 ---
 layout: modal
 modal: introduction
-title: Welcome to the CFI Campaign Finance Law Database!
+title: Welcome to the Campaign Finance Law Database!
 ---

 Each of the graphic visualizations derived from the historical database of state campaign finance laws involves both a map and a grid.

-#### _Grid_
+ * Use the tabs at the top to navigate between topics.
+ * Use the controls on the right to navigate between fields.

+### Grid

 Each of the fifty states has a column in the grid.
 The horizontal rows represent years taken every two years, with the most recent completed year at the top.
 In